neoncortex/bashed/README.md

 eo file u
 ````

 Also, you can subdivide an existing pane.
 Lets say you window have two panes, and you want to subdivide the unfocused pane, then: ul, for subdivide the upper pane, and open in the left, ur, for subdividing the upper pane, and open on the right, lu, for subdivide the left pane, and open on the top, ld, for subdivide the left pane, and open on the bottom, rl and rd does the same as lu and ld, but for the right pane, and dl and dr does the same as ul and ur, but for the bottom pane.
+This argument, when 0, have no effect, and the file will be opened on the current pane.

 ### File arguments:
 Files can be opened with arguments.
 These arguments can specify a line, or a string.
 Examples: